 - The engager does not have the right to control what the worker does.

-HM Revenue & Customs has also developed a new series of points based entity tests.
+HMRC has also developed a series of points based entity tests.
 A business will be scored on a number of key criteria which can enable them to review if they are a low, medium or high risk of being caught by the IR35 legislation and how he does it.

 What are the practical differences?